Skip to content

 details["default"] = default

-This function checks the 'value' key in the details dictionary and converts any value expressed in scientific notation to a float.
-It ensures that the mandatory 'value' key is provided and appropriately formatted.
+This function checks if the 'details' parameter contains a value expressed in scientific notation and converts it to a float.
+It ensures that the input is appropriately formatted, either as a string, integer, or float.

 PARAMETER DESCRIPTION